snhmibby/jurjen.dev/content/tutorial/getting-started.md

 anybody.
 However, how to learn Hugo well enough to produce a custom site?

 [Here](https://levelup.gitconnected.com/a-quick-tutorial-on-hugo-templates-creating-your-theme-a4102b42a85f)
-is a very nice tutorial to get you started in writing your first templates.
+is a nice tutorial to get you started in writing your first templates.
-After this one the [official documentation](https://gohugo.io/documentation/) should start to make sense!
-Enjoy!
+After this one the [official documentation](https://gohugo.io/documentation/) will slowly start to make sense!

-# Follow along!
+## Hugo basics in 10 seconds
-From now on, every blog post in this series will document some work I did on this site, some CSS trick I learned, and how I used Hugo to improve the functionality of this site step by step.
-Along the way to we will learn HTML, CSS, Javascript and modern web programming practices!
+Hugo takes the collection of markdown in the content/ directory, applies the HTML templates in the layout/ directory to produce a site in the public/ directory.

-1. Follow the tutorial above!
-It explains quite a lot.
+### Creating a barebones Hugo website
-2. Create a new hugo site.
+1. Create a new hugo site (```hugo new site my-cool-website```).
-3. Create the following extremely basic templates, this should get you started with Hugo.
+2. Create the following basic templates.

 layouts/_defaults/baseof.html:
 ```HTML